 Ofsted: what you need to know as a childcare professional

 Ofsted is the Office for Standards in Education, Children’s Services and Skills.
-They inspect and regulate services that care for children including childminders, registered nannies, nurseries, preschools, schools and FE colleges in England.
+They inspect and regulate services that care for children including childminders, registered nannies, nurseries, pre-schools, schools and FE colleges in England.

-Here we highlight what you need to know as a childcare professional that’s registered with Ofsted, and how we’re working together with Ofsted to represent, support and guide our members.
+Here we highlight what you need to know as a childcare professional registered with Ofsted, and how we’re working together with Ofsted to represent, support and guide our members.

 Ofsted – what you need to know

-You must register with Ofsted or a childminder agency if you want to be paid to look after children under 8 for more than 2 hours a day in England – unless you’re exempt.
+You must register with Ofsted or a childminder agency if you want to be paid to look after children under 8 for more than two hours a day in England – unless you’re exempt.